eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 ### Short recap

 **Asset**:
-Something that can be bought with the hope of future profit and/or income.
+Puts money in your pocket, usually through future profit and/or income.
 Common examples include stocks, bonds, real estate and commodities like gold.

 **Liability**:
+Takes money from your pocket;
+basically anything that's not an asset.
-Something that makes you lose money, such as debt or a car (especially a brand new Lamborghini).
+Some noteworthy examples include debt and a car depreciating in value (especially a brand new Lamborghini).
+A car taking you to work to earn income is not an asset.

 **Trading vs investing**:
 Generally, trading is short-term buying and selling for profit while investing means holding assets over a longer time (think years).